louridas/rwa/content/assignments/social-distancing/social_distancing.md

                             output_file
 ```

-The meaning of the program arguments is as follows:
+The meaning of the program arguments is:

 * `-i ITEMS`, `--items ITEMS`: the number of items (circles) that we
   want to insert.
 If given, the program will try (but may not be able
   to) insert that many circles.

 * `-r RADIUS`, `--radius RADIUS`: the circles radii.
 If given, all
   circles will have the same radius.

 * `--min_radius MIN_RADIUS`: the minimum radius.
 If given, circles
   will have random radii not smaller than `MIN_RADIUS`.
   This argument must be used with `--max_radius`.

 * `--max_radius MAX_RADIUS:`: the maximum radius.
 If given, circles
   will have random sizes no bigger than `MAX_RADIUS`.
 This argument
   must be used with `--min_radius`.

 * `-b BOUNDARY_FILE`, `--boundary_file BOUNDARY_FILE`: the boundaries
   of the shape we want to fill.
 If given, the program will try to
   place the circles inside the given shape.

 * `-s SEED`, `--seed SEED`: if given the seed for the pseudo-random
   genereation; you should use `random.seed(SEED)` at the beginning of
   your program.

 * `output_file`: the file where the results of the program will be
   stored; this is a mandatory argument.